 Physiotherapy for Achilles Tendon Injury

 If you have an achilles injury (such as achilles tendinopathy, achilles tendinosis, achilles tendonitis, achilles rupture or simple achilles tendon pain) there are various treatment options available.
 As mentioned above, laser therapy has a great track record for effectively treating this area, especially in acute cases.
-Laser therapy is also commonly called cold laser therapy or low intensity laser therapy; for more information please visit our laser page.
+Laser therapy is also commonly called cold laser therapy or low intensity laser therapy.
 For chronic, stubborn tendon complaints more aggressive treatments like active release technique or graston technique are perhaps more effective.
 Again, please look around on our site to get an idea of what these treatments entail.
 For active release technique click here.
 For more information on graston technique, please click here.
-For more information about our clinic, please call us at 905.220.7858. or email at firstname.lastname@example.org.
+For more information about our clinic, please call us at 905.220.7858. or email at email@example.com.

 Stergioulas A, Stergioula M, Aarskog R et al. Effects of low-level laser therapy and eccentric exercise in the treatment of recreational athletes with chronic achilles tendinopathy.
 The American Journal of Sports Medicine 2008: 36(5); 881-887.